Blogs

 • Train employees to spot phishing attempts

-• Use email and endpoint security tools with threat detection
+• Use email and endpoint security tools with detection systems

 2. AI-Powered Cyber Attacks